bensteinberg/python-rocksdb/README.rst

 .. |conda-badge| image:: https://anaconda.org/conda-forge/python-rocksdb/badges/installer/conda.svg
    :target: https://anaconda.org/conda-forge/python-rocksdb

+This fork pins Cython below 3.0 in an attempt to solve a build problem in July 2023.

 Note
 =========
 The original pyrocksdb (https://pypi.python.org/pypi/pyrocksdb/0.4) has not been updated for long time.
 I update pyrocksdb to support the latest rocksdb.
 Please open issues in github if you have any problem.